 Any older adult may have occasional problems misplacing things.
 However, in the absence of dementia, they can typically retrace their steps and locate whatever’s missing.
 But when dementia is present, your parent may lose the ability to find misplaced things.
 Adults with advancing dementia may accuse you or someone else of theft.

 Concerned your parent may be showing signs of dementia?
 A doctor can help determine if Alzheimer’s or other forms of dementia have begun.
 If a diagnosis is made, it’s typically time to start considering memory care for your loved one.

 At Parkway Place, we feature a specialized memory care program.
 In all respects, this program is designed to support your parent with dementia.
 Highlights include private suites and a secure residential environment.
 They also include planned daily activities and lifestyle options that suit your parent’s personal preferences.
 Want more information?
-Call us today at 833.539.1363.
+Contact Parkway Place today at 833.539.1363.
 You can also fill out our online information form.